ConorJurewicz/ConorJurewicz/README.md

 ### What I'm up to

 I'm passionate about Computer Science and enjoy learning new things.
-I recently finished an internship conducting research @ University of Delaware and am returning to my studies at UD.
+I recently finished an internship conducting research on social network analysis at University of Delaware and am now returning to my studies at UD.

 - Currrently taking Software Engineering, Logic for Programming, Automota Theory, and Ethics
 - Tutor at UD for CISC220 (Data Structures) and a TA for CISC108 (Introduction to Computer Science)
 - During my free time I enjoy working on projects in Python, HTML/CSS & TypeScript, and C++

-### 🌟 Projects
+### Projects

 ### [Project Name](link_to_project_repo)